Kong/docs.konghq.com/app/enterprise/1.5.x/support-policy.md

 ---
-title: Kong Enterprise Support Policy
+title: Kong Enterprise Version Support Policy
 ---

-The Support Policy for Kong Enteprise software is explained in this topic.
+The Support Policy for Kong Enterprise software versions is explained in this topic.

 For customers with an active enterprise support agreement, Kong provides full support for each release for 12 months from the released date.